Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 1sudo systemctl stop bindplane

 Open the configuration file with your favorite editor.
-Make sure to use sudo or the root user as the configuration file is owned by the bindplane system account.
+Make sure to use sudo or the root user as the configuration file is owned by the bindplane system project.

 bash